utherp0/thoughtengine/README.md

 The Thought Engines will have the concept of a Memory Cell, which in simple terms will be a box in which currency can be stored, These cells will not be singular, i.e. a Thought Engine will have the ability to have multiple cells and, most importantly, each Cell is separate and unique.
 This will allow a singular Thought Engine to have effectively contradictory memories without complicating the storage of currency – the Thought Engine will be able to compartment information.

-Each Cell will consist of a pool for non-associated Instances, a pool for Types, a pool for Archetypes and a pool for Objects.
+Each Cell will consist of a pool for non-associated Statements, a pool for Types, a pool for Archetypes and a pool for Instances.
 Within the Cell an appropriate level of implied uniqueness will be maintained (i.e. depending on the nature of the Thought Engine, there may be a rule which defines that all archetypes must be unique, and in this case that rule will be applied within the Cell, meaning that within the Cell itself the Archetype name must be unique, but a Thought Engine can have multiple Cells, and each Cell can have one copy of the named Archetype.

 This allows for a powerful level of storage for a Thought Engine to be able to do cross-Cell comparative analytics and inference.